 And the rest?

-In the meantime, if you'd like some help implementing marketing excellence in your business, get in touch.
+We cover this whole process as part of creating a wider marketing strategy for your business in my Engineer Your Marketing Machine course.
+If you'd like to hear more about this course, or if you need specific help implementing marketing excellence in your business, get in touch.
 I'd love to hear about your business challenges and see how I can help.